yeasy/learning_pickleball/en/appendix_comparison.md

 - Learn "leg drive": Emphasize the power transfer chain starting from the legs
 - Practice torso rotation: Strengthen rotational capacity of waist and torso
 - Reduce wrist dependency: In multi-ball practice, deliberately reduce wrist motion and increase body rotation

+**Note**: The kinetic chain (ground push → hip/trunk rotation → arm → paddle) applies mainly to **power shots** (drives, third-shot drives, overheads).
+The **soft game** — dinks, resets, drops — is a touch skill built on a quiet, stable wrist and feel, so do **not** force a big leg-drive/trunk rotation on these.
+Separating "power from the body" from "control from the hands" is the key for table-tennis converts.

 **Challenge 2: Wrist Hyper-Flexibility Leading to Shot Instability**